somart-sopheak/Flutter-test/README.md

 Project Summary
 This is a product management app.
-It uses Flutter for the app and Node.js for the server.
+It uses Flutter for the app and Node.js with Express.js for the server.

 App Features (Flutter)
 Add, Edit, Delete Products: You can create, read, update, and delete products.